Patient and Family Feedback

 Patients attending the Auditory Implant Service for a review are being asked the following question:

-Table with results from Friends and Family Test by month
+Table with results from feedback by month

 If you you have not given us feedback and would like to do so now please use our online form.